goooooouwa/writings/_posts/productivity/2021-04-24-your-filename.md

 The actual creative process normally is very lightweight, doesn’t require much heavy lifting setup.

 Production is heavy and workload intensive, the creative process is very lightweight, pens and paper, whiteboard and stickers are all its needed.

+So don't look for any pro setup build system, unless you have learned to do the creative things, coding, writing, drawing, etc.